Jinwooooo/jinwooooo-blog/_posts/2018-09-17-browndust-arena-formation-:-2-row-variation.md

 <img src="../uploads/browndust-2-row-formation-support-unit-example.jpg">

 1. **Repithea** Best support unit if her skill level is 10.
 Otherwise mediocre.
-2. **Benaca** One of the two best non-lengedary support unit.
+2. **Benaca** One of the two best non-legendary support unit.
-3. **Mary** The other best non-lengedary support unit.
+3. **Mary** The other best non-legendary support unit.
 4. **Veronica** Very good if the first unit that attacks has good AOE.
 5. **Michaela** Conditional support unit.
 If used with right unit she's very effective.
-6. **Ceres** The only ★4 support unit.
+6. **Ceres** The only ★4 support unit in this list.
 Very effective for 2 row formation variation and the key skill that she has is the stat reducing effect immunity.

 ***Combinations***

-If you're based in Crit Rate + Crit Damage:
+If your offensive units are based on Crit Rate + Crit Damage:
 * Benaca + Mary
 * Benaca + Ceres
 * Mary + Ceres

-If you're mixed :
+If mixed :
 * Repithea + Ceres
 * Repithea + Benaca
 + Repithea + Mary

-If you're based on Att Damage :
+If based on Att Damage :
 * Repithea + Michaela
 * Mary + Michaela
 * Michaela + Ceres

 If the first unit that launches attack has very good AOE:
-* Repithea / Mary + Benaca / Micahela + Veronica (x / y means you either use x or y, not use x and y)
+* Repithea / Mary + Benaca / Michaela + Veronica (x / y means you either use x or y, not use x and y)

 ---

-## Chapter 2 : Traditional 2 Row Formation w/ Examples
+## Chapter 2 : Traditional 2 Row Formation w/ Example

 Let's simply just look at theoretically how traditional 2 row formation in an abstract form.

 <img src="../uploads/browndust-2-row-formation-abstract-traditional-sample.jpg">

 There's a reason for the placement of offensive and defensive row.
 It will be elaborated on the next chapter (2 row formation variations), so just take it as it is for now.
-So how will this actually look like in the game?
-I just got one random Grandmaster user who is using the traditional 2 row formation.
+I just got one random Grandmaster user who is using the traditional 2 row formation to show you how it will look in the game.

 <img src="../uploads/browndust-2-row-formation-sample-1.jpg">

-If you can see from this example, all the top tier defensive and support units are used.
+If you can see from this example, all the top tier defensive and support units that I listd above are used.
 This deck will likely start with Ceres → Benaca → Eliza.

 ---

 ## Chapter 3 : 2 Row Formation Variations

 There are total of 3 variations for 2 row formation.
-Here is another abstract form depiction.
+Here is another abstract depiction.

 <img src="../uploads/browndust-2-row-formation-abstract-variation-sample.jpg">

-Any other variation that is 2 row formation but does not follow the 3 abstract sample as shown above are likely to be inefficient.
+Any other variation that only uses 2 rows but does not follow the 3 abstract sample as shown above are likely to be inefficient.
 Explanation requires some rudimentary probability and statistics, but I will try to provide as many figures and examples to make it clean and simple.

 So let's take 2 row formation variation that is not the one of the 3 as shown above.

 <img src="../uploads/browndust-2-row-formation-abstract-wrong-sample.jpg">

-Let's test this wrong 2 row formation variation with the other 3.
+Let's test this 'wrong' 2 row formation variation with the other 3.

 <img src="../uploads/browndust-2-row-formation-comparison-1.jpg">

 If the cell color is colored lightly blue it means it's a favorable for trade for <span style="color:blue">ally</span> and if it's colored lightly red it means it's a unfavorable trade for <span style="color:blue">ally</span>.
 As you can see when it's up against Traditional and Variation-2, it doesn't really present a problem.
 However, if you look at Variation-1, it's advantageous to the enemy because <span style="color:blue">ally defensive row</span> can't not fulfill its role.

-If you test anyone of traditional, variation-1, variation-2 against each other, all of the engagement is going to be even.
+If you test anyone of traditional, variation-1, variation-2 against each other, you'd find that in the end, the scores are even.

+The key part to understand in the 2 row formation variation is that the defensive row is always on top of the offensive row.
+If you don't know much about attack priority, it's going to be hard to understand.
+So, I suggest you to read the post I already uploaded that elaborates on attack priority :^).

 **This part includes some numbers, so if you don't like numbers you can skip**